 A Dutch Oven Bolognese that will simmer all day to fill your home with the aromas of one of the best sauces you'll ever eat.
-This bolognese is so savory and complex making it the perfect sauce for a cold day.
+This Authentic Bolognese is so savory and complex making it the perfect sauce for a cold day.
+It's the perfect Italian meal served over pappardelle with extra crusty Italian bread to sop up any leftover sauce!

 Looking for a quicker sauce?
 Try our Quick Lamb Ragu or Creamy Red Pepper Sauce.